evant/gradle-retrolambda/README.md

 wonderful [retrolambda](https://github.com/orfjackal/retrolambda) by Esko Luontola.

-Note: The minimum android gradle plugin is `1.5.0`.
+Note: The minimum android gradle plugin is `1.5.0` and the minimum gradle plugin is `2.5`.

 Usage
 ----